3 nights from only $695

 We continue through agricultural countryside to Ulun Danu Bratan, a 17th-century island temple that appears to float over Lake Bratan.
 Balinese Hinduism is sometimes known as the “religion of the holy water” for the important role that water plays in rituals and livelihoods, and this temple is dedicated to the goddess of the lake, Dewi Danu, with its pagodas actually resting on small islands.

-We’ll go to lunch at a local restaurant, then go to Undiksha University to meet a professor and local students.
-We then continue on to Lovina, on Bali's north shore.
+We’ll go to lunch at a local restaurant, then continue on to Lovina, on Bali's north shore.
 Lined with black, volcanic-sand beaches and fishing villages, northern Bali maintains a quieter pace than the areas to the south.
 You'll have some free time before we gather again for a brief ride to the main road for an orientation walk.
 Dinner will follow at a Lovina restaurant.

 Today we have a rare opportunity to experience A Day in the Life of the rural hills outside of Lovina, heading first to a local market in the bustling morning hours.
 While the southern half of the island specializes in rice production, citrus fruit orchards and cocoa and sugar plantations thrive here in the north, and we're likely to find their produce on display in the simple stands here.